Shopping bag

 5. Steer Clear of the Screen

-If you find yourself aimlessly scrolling your phone or watching hours of Netflix once you've climbed into bed, Dr Schaedel urges you to rethink your relationship to the screen.
-"The light signals trick the brain into thinking it's daytime, what we engage with on screens is often stimulating which can make it hard for the body and brain to transition into sleep, and thirdly, screens often make us forget the time, leading us to delay sleep as we are so absorbed.”
+If you find yourself aimlessly scrolling your phone or watching hours of Netflix once you've climbed into bed, Dr Schaedel urges you to rethink your relationship with the screen.
+"The light signals trick the brain into thinking it's daytime.
+What we engage with on screens is often stimulating, which can make it hard for the body and brain to transition into sleep.
+Thirdly, screens often make us forget the time, leading us to delay sleep as we are so absorbed.”
 But that doesn’t necessarily mean you need to go cold turkey.
 “For many people it’s helpful to avoid screens in the hour before bed, however, for some, watching some relaxing television (with a defined end point) can be fine, and podcasts may also be OK,” Dr Schaedel recommends.

-Read More: Settle the mind with these candles to read books by
+Read More: Settle the mind with these soothing candles and corresponding books

 Discover More